New Jersey Audubon Conservation Priorities – September 2022 through August 2025

 Education and Outreach

-We bring conservation programs to members and NJ citizens where they live, work and play, while also welcoming members and the public to a network of nature centers, sanctuaries and strategic conservation projects.
-Both in communities and at NJ Audubon locations we demonstrate conservation actions and teach about conservation and nature.
+We provide a wide array of conservation and nature-based recreation programs to New Jersey residents, visitors, and organizational members where they live, work and play while also welcoming members and the public to a network of nature centers, sanctuaries and strategic conservation projects.
+We work with a diverse set of constituents including individuals, teachers, state and federal agencies, academia, youth-serving organizations, other non-profits and business.

 Public Policy and Advocacy

-We engage members, local, state and federal government, businesses and other nonprofits to advance the conservation of wildlife and habitat through direct lobbying, participation in agency rule making and policy implementation, and deployment of a broad activist network.
+We engage representatives from state and federal government, businesses and other nonprofits to advance the conservation of wildlife and habitat through advocacy, participation in agency rule making and policy implementation, and coalition-building.

 Wildlife and Habitat Stewardship